Professor of History, Milton H. Wilson Professor in the Humanities

 For this work Alder has been granted fellowships from the NEH/Newberry (1997-98), the American Bar Foundation (2001-02), the National Science Foundation (2008-09), and the Guggenheim Foundation (2010-11).
 He has been a visiting faculty at NYU, the Ecole des Hautes Etudes en Sciences Sociales, Paris, and the Ecole des Mines, Paris.
 He has served on the executive council of the History of Science Society and the Society for the History of Technology.
 In 2012 he was elected a fellow of the American Academy of Arts & Sciences.
 He is also a novelist, and the author of The White Bus (St. Martin's Press, 1987).

-Alder currently serves as the chair (2015-17) of the History Department.
-Alder is the founding director of the Northwestern's science studies program, known as Science in Human Culture.
+Alder served as the chair of the History Department from 2014 to 2017.
+He is the founding director of the Northwestern's science studies program, known as Science in Human Culture.

 Engineering the Revolution: Arms and Enlightenment in France, 1763-1815, Princeton, 1997; 2nd ed., Chicago, 2010.